mabartos/keycloak-adaptive-authn/examples/all-in-one/README.md

 ## All-in-one example deployment

+**NOTE**: The `authn-policy` module is migrating to separate repository - this example is not working for now.

 All-in-one example deployment combining Authentication policies and Adaptive capabilities.

 The server leverages the distribution from the `authn-policy` as we rely on the custom JS files.